Skip to main content

 Information for Patients

-A recent review of which treatments work for back pain has shown that injections are not very effective.
-One example is the injection of pain-killer into the facet joints.
+A recent review of which treatments work for isolated back pain has shown that injections are not very effective.
+One example is the injection of a pain-killer into the facet joints.
 Although many of these have been used in the past, and sometimes with good, short-term relief, they do not work often enough or long enough to make them a good treatment.
 The risks of the procedure, such as infection, although rare, make them a poor choice.

 The NHS finds that the evidence points to other treatment methods as a better option for many people.